 Saxo Capital Markets has a strong commitment to information security.
-In order to meet our own high level of security standards as well as those of the legal bodies regulating our business sector, Saxo Capital Markets places strong emphasis on securing the trading platforms that our clients use.
-Even with this diligent effort in place, it is important that you are aware of what you can do to maintain as well as increase the security of your own personal trading platform – your PC.
+To meet our high level of security standards as well as those of the legal bodies regulating our business sector, Saxo Group places a strong emphasis on securing the trading platforms that our clients use.
+Even with this diligent effort in place, you must be aware of what you can do to maintain as well as increase the security of your trading platform – your PC.

 2FA Risk Awareness Statement

 2FA (also known as 2-Factor or Multi-Factor Authentication) is the verification of a user’s online identity using at least two distinct factors, comprising of “something you know”, “something you have” or “something you are”.

 The current practice used by leading financial institutions across the globe is to require clients to go through a 2-factor authentication process, usually, a password chosen by the user and either a One-Time Password (OTP) generated by a hardware or software token or delivered through SMS.
 Saxo Group has also adopted this practice.

 Saxo Group has also deployed a 2FA One-Time Password (OTP) solution based on Short Message Service (SMS).
 The trading platform will send an SMS containing an OTP to the client’s registered mobile number upon each login, which must then be input to complete it.

 The key objectives of 2FA are to protect the client’s online trading account and information from unauthorised access and enhance the overall security of online trading systems.

 Saxo Group takes a proactive role in protecting our clients.
 We have risk mitigating measures in place to protect your online trading account and information from unauthorised access.
 Should you require assistance, please contact Saxo Group for more details.

 Is 2FA compulsory for trading through Saxo Group?